Understanding Tatami

 We produce all levels of Japanese tatami.
 There is correct fit for every situation, from very high-end to regular use.

-• Rapidly spreading due to the price
+• Rapidly spreading due to their lower price

 ‘Washi-omote’ (Washi=Traditional Japanese Paper) and ‘Kenzai-omote’ (Kenzai=building material) has wide range of variation and is easy to maintain